FrancescoSaverioZuppichini/skeleton-card-vuejs/README.md

 It provides a customisable skeleton card **to be display as feedback while loading** a content

-It needs Veutify in order to work, you can find more about it:
+It needs Vuetify in order to work, you can find more about it:

 https://vuetifyjs.com/quick-start